miso8263/PL-LABS/LAB1/lab1/Lab1.md

 #####(b)
 The use of x at line 3 is bound at line 2, when it is passed into the function f.
 This is where x in the scope of f takes its value.

-The use of x at line 6 is bound at line 2, which is checked and passed through at line 5.
+The use of x at line 6 is bound at line 5, where it is matched to a case and passed through.

-The use of x at line 10 is bound at line 2, which is checked and passed through at line 5.
+The use of x at line 10 is bound at line 5, where it is matched to a case and passed through.

 The use of x at line 13 is bound at line 1.
-The values of x within f are in their own scope.
+Line 13 is outside the scope of f and is using and passing the value of x taken from line 1.

 ###Question 2
 ####*Scala Basics: Typing*
 Yes, the body of g is well-typed with type ((Int, Int), Int)

 ```
-(a, b) is an (Int, (Int, Int)) because
-    a:Int because
+g:((Int, Int), Int) because
-        1:Int
+    (b, 1): ((Int, Int), Int) because
 		b:(Int, Int) because
 			x:Int
 			3:Int
+		1:Int
-g:((Int, Int), Int) because
+    (b, a+2):((Int, Int), Int) because
 		b:(Int, Int) because
 			x:Int
 			3:Int
+		a+2:Int because
+			a:Int because
 				1:Int
-    a+2:Int because
-        a:Int
 			2:Int
 ```